-- Leaders to demonstrate an awareness of any likely effect and interaction of current, wind and fetch. - Leaders can access a variety of sources of weather, tide and swell forecasts and be able to interpret such weather forecasts to predict the actual conditions to be encountered. - Leaders can plan an appropriate safe journey based on the group's aspirations and ability. - The Leader will navigate accurately throughout the journey using both a map/compass and a Global Positioning System (GPS). - The Leader will navigate effectively in poor visibility, including darkness, and should be able to locate their current position on a map or via suitable navigational device. - The Leader should be able to work out an appropriate escape route using a map and GPS. - The Leader will have appropriate seamanship skills and demonstrate an understanding of buoyage.
+- Leaders can access a variety of sources of weather forecasts and interpret such weather forecasts to predict the actual conditions to be encountered. - Leaders can plan an appropriate safe journey based on the group's aspirations and ability. - The Leader will navigate effectively and should be able to locate their current position on a map or via a suitable navigational device. - The Leader should be able to work out an appropriate escape route using a map.